-2.4.
+4.4.
 Developing Language Skills

 Alongside with mastering working vocabulary and grammar much of their time students are learning how to use what they already know.
 At this stage focus is shifted from language form to language use.
-The stress from language-centered approach is shifted to skills-shifted approach, i.e. the emphasis is not on whether students remember all the word, phrases and structures they've learnt, but whether they can communicate creating utterances of their own in the target language with the help of previously learnt language material.
+The stress from language-centered approach is shifted to skills-shifted approach, i.e. the emphasis is not on whether students remember all words, phrases and structures they've learnt, but whether they can communicate creating utterances of their own in the target language with the help of previously learnt language material.

 It is useful to differentiate learners' competence, i.e. what they are able to do, and learners' performance, i.e. what they actually do.
 The interaction of competence and performance results in language proficiency.
 Language competence isn't built exclusively of vocabulary and grammar, but of knowledge of discourse, or how language is organized to present necessary information in a certain communicative situation.
 Students should learn to identify communicative situation and coordinate given in it information within the limits of the full speech environment, context of the situation.
-Thus, communicative competence incorporates grammatical competence and ability to cover discourse, socio-linguistic and strategic aspects.
+Thus, communicative competence incorporates grammatical competence and ability to cover discourse, sociolinguistic and strategic aspects.

 Special attention should be paid to working out ways to teach students communicative skills because the way people use language is different from the way people learn it.
-It is not sufficient to explain how to use language for communicative purposes, it is necessary to involve students into a truly communicative setting, where their language competence adapt itself to informational needs of a certain situation, linguistically and extra-linguistically.
+It is not sufficient to explain how to use language for communicative purposes, it is necessary to involve students into a truly communicative setting, where their language competence adapts itself to informational needs of a certain situation, linguistically and extra-linguistically.
 Each learner is to participate and interact to the fullest in the target language to gain communicative proficiency.
-The viewpoint expressed in the statement "Tell me, and I forget.
+The statement "Tell me, and I forget.
 Show me, and I understand.
 Involve me, and I remember" holds true.

-Successful computer-assisted learning programs offer realistic role-playing practice that simulates realistic situations and real-life interactions.
+Interactive computer-assisted language learning (through multimedia networked computer) offers realistic practice, realistic situations and real-life interactions and seeks to integrate various language skills - listening, speaking, reading, and writing [4].
 Voice input (rather than keyboard or mouth input) has enhanced active learning in simulated situations.
 The most appropriate are the programs that serve as a communication partner to a learner.
 It is opportunity of bilateral communication that makes multimedia teaching so popular these days.
 Interacting with a computer learners begin to explore target language, analyzing, correcting, constructing and reconstructing their language resources.
-The task of a teacher is to focus attention on those language forms which students should be aware of and which have their nuances of usage in communication.
 A premium is set on fluency and prompt response to linguistic and extra-linguistic stimuli.

 Building up reproductive communicative skills - speaking and writing - is interconnected in foreign language classroom, though traditionally the share of classroom time dedicated to development of writing skills has been reduced in favor of speaking, which is not fair if we take into account the importance of writing activities for the future careers of University graduates.
 On different stages and levels of teaching it is necessary to provide training in both writing and written communication.
 Training in writing envisages spelling, punctuation acquisition, use of grammatical constructions, performing exercises in a written form.
 Training in written communication includes exercises on writing messages called forth by reading, listening, spoken communication.
 Beginners and intermediate level students perform simple controlled assignments on writing.
 Computer offers immediate evaluation of the performance and prompts when needed.
 Special teaching programs on business, social, technical writing illustrates the differences in structure, nature and styles of different written messages.
+Sending e-mails to their pen-pals, writing reviews of websites, comments on articles, etc. integrates students into authentic social contexts [5].